 - Facility equipment guard posts

-When planning, executing, or mapping out your organization or campus physical security and safety plan, be sure to consider all of these categories — and don’t forget the AV and IT resources that may be in the mix as well.
+When planning, executing, or mapping out your organization or campus physical security and safety plans, security teams should be sure to consider all of these categories when conducting a vulnerability assessment — and don’t forget the AV and IT resources that may be in the mix as well.

 Examples of Physical Security Risks in Various Industries

-One of the complexities that systems integrators must grapple with is the wide variance in needs and risks depending on the nature of the client organization.
+One of the complexities that systems integrators must grapple with is the wide variance in needs and risks depending on the nature of the client organization and their business operations.
 For example, education, healthcare, and government customers all have unique and varying needs, and none of them look like the average corporate campus client.